lairdshaw/fups/README.md

 1. The user browses to `index.php` and clicks on the forum type.
 2. That click invokes `enter-options.php`, which shows options for the selected forum type, which the user then enters and submits.
 (This page also tests whether the user's browser is AJAX-capable by attempting to read the contents of `ajax-test.txt` via an AJAX call, and, if successful, it passes this information to the next step.
 Pedantic note: strictly speaking, FUPS doesn't use AJAX, but only because of the 'X' in 'AJAX' - the data FUPS transfers in this way is not entirely XML).
-3. This submission invokes `run.php`, which processes the user's options, and then (except for user input error, in which case `run.php` displays an error message and does nothing further):
+3. This submission invokes `run.php`, which processes the user's options, and then (except in the case of user input error, in which case `run.php` displays an error message and does nothing further):
   1. Generates a unique token.
-  2. Creates the following files in the `FUPS_DATADIR` directory, named based on the token: a settings file containing the options ("settings" and "options" are used somewhat interchangeably to describe these user-supplied values and the file that stores them) entered by the user, an error file and a status file.
+  2. Creates the following files in the `FUPS_DATADIR` directory, named based on the token: a settings file containing the options ("settings" and "options" are being used somewhat interchangeably to describe these user-supplied values and the file that stores them) entered by the user, an error file and a status file.
   3. Forks off `fups.php` to run in the background, invoking it via commandline PHP, and supplying it with the unique token via a `-t` parameter.
   4. Returns to the browser a status page, updating the contents of the status div via AJAX (through a call to `ajax-get-status.php`) if the browser was determined to be AJAX-capable in step #2, or otherwise via a full-page HTML meta refresh every 30 seconds.
 When the status file indicates to either `ajax-get-status.php` - or to `run.php` on full page refresh - that the `fups.php` process has completed, then the page updates to display a link to the scraped output (or it displays an error message if the `fups.php` process terminated due to error).